Detecting HI Absorption in FRB Spectra: Modern Prospects and Scientific Utility: Theory

-where $\Delta S$ is the difference between $S_c$ and the minimum of the absorption line, and $f_c$ is the covering fraction --- the fraction of the background source covered by the foreground absorber on the sky.
-As FRBs are extremely physically compact sources \citep[$r\sim10$ km,][]{Farah2018}, $f_c$ is always equal to unity, so we drop it henceforth.
-For optically thin emission ($\tau<<1$), this becomes
+where $\Delta S$ is the difference between $S_\text{FRB}$ and the minimum of the absorption line, and $f_c$ is the covering fraction --- the fraction of the background source covered by the foreground absorber on the sky.
+As FRBs are true point sources \citep{Farah2018}, $f_c$ is always equal to unity, so we drop it henceforth.
+For optically thin emission ($\tau<<1$), this simplifies to